marcoverl/CVUserGuide/source/GettingStarted.rst

 Switching between projects
 --------------------------

-As introduced in ?, a user can be on multiple projects at the same time.
+As introduced in :ref:`Projects <projects>`, a user can be on multiple projects at the same time.
 The current project is indicated by the top left dropdown menu near the logo.